-For the calendar years ended December 31, 2014 and December 31, 2013, we elected to retain approximately \$28 million and \$5 million of taxable income and capital gains, respectively, in order to provide us with additional liquidity and we recorded a net expense of \$1.1 million and \$0.2 million, respectively, for U.S. federal excise tax as a result.
+As of December 31, 2015 and December 31, 2014, we elected to retain approximately \$38 million and \$31 million of taxable income and capital gains, respectively, in order to provide us with additional liquidity and we recorded a net expense of \$1.5 million and \$1.1 million, respectively, for U.S. federal excise tax as a result.
 We can be expected to retain some income and capital gains in the future, including for purposes of providing us with additional liquidity, which amounts would similarly be subject to the 4% U.S. federal excise tax.
 In that event, we will be liable for the tax on the amount by which we do not meet the foregoing distribution requirement.
 See "ITEM 1.
-BUSINESS-Regulation as a Business Development Company -Regulated Investment Company Classification" for more information.
+BUSINESS-Regulation as a Business Development Company-Regulated Investment Company Classification" for more information.